 Interstate 11 is the designation adopted for the U.S. 93 corridor between Phoenix, Arizona, and Las Vegas, Nevada.
 Future I-11 corridor signs were posted along U.S. 93 south along the Hoover Dam Bypass freeway, and beyond its split with Interstate 40 east by 2014.

-The initial portion of Interstate 11 built is the Hoover Dam Bypass, a four mile stretch of freeway traversing the El Dorado Mountains and Colorado River Canyon east of Boulder.
-Signed currently as U.S, 93, the four lane freeway shifted through traffic away from Hoover Dam onto the nearby Mike O’Callaghan – Pat Tillman Memorial Bridge.
+The initial portion of Interstate 11 built was the Hoover Dam Bypass, a four mile stretch of freeway traversing the El Dorado Mountains and Colorado River Canyon east of Boulder City.
+Signed as U.S, 93, the four lane freeway shifted through traffic away from Hoover Dam onto the Mike O’Callaghan – Pat Tillman Memorial Bridge.
 The twin-rib concrete arch span opened to traffic on October 19, 2010.

-The succeeding section of Interstate 11 under construction is the Boulder City Bypass.
-Split into two phases, Phase 2 involves a new terrain route looping 12.5 miles southwest from the interchange with Nevada 172 to Boulder City Municipal Airport (BVU) and the U.S. 95 expressway leading south toward Laughlin.
-Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the $235 million design-build contract for work here was awarded in January 2015, and is scheduled for completion in October 2018.6
+Succeeding sections of I-11 constructed included the Boulder City Bypass.
+Split into two phases, Phase 2 involved a new terrain route looping 12.5 miles southwest from the interchange with SR 172 (Exit 2) toward Boulder City Municipal Airport (BVU) and the U.S. 95 expressway leading south toward Laughlin.
+Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the $235 million design-build contract for work was awarded in January 2015 and completed October 2018.6

-Phase 1 of the Boulder City Bypass project extends the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgraded a portion of U.S. 93 & 95 northwest to Interstate 515.
-Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and was completed on January 27, 2018.6 It included a new parclo interchange for Railroad Pass Hotel & Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.
+Phase 1 extended the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgraded a portion of U.S. 93-95 northwest to Interstate 515.
+Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and was completed on January 27, 2018.6 It included a new parclo interchange for Railroad Pass Hotel and Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.

-With opening of the southbound lanes of the Boulder City Bypass phase 1 through Railroad Pass, sign changes were made in September 2017 redesignating I-515 south from from Interstate 215 (Bruce Woodbury Beltway) as Interstate 11.5 U.S. 93 and 95 were also realigned onto I-11 following the January 27, 2018 completion of the northbound roadway from the interchange with U.S. 95 to Foothills Drive in Henderson.6 AASHTO approved this on May 29, 2014.
+Installation of I-11 signs began appearing in Fall 2017 when initial southbound lanes of the bypass were opened to Railroad Pass.5 I-11 formally replaced I-515 from the exchange with I-215/SR 564 southeast once the entire Boulder City Bypass opened.
+U.S. 93-95 was also realigned onto I-11 following the January 27, 2018 completion of the northbound roadway from the U.S. 95 interchange (Exit 14) to Foothills Drive in Henderson.6 AASHTO ultimately approved this routing on May 29, 2014.

-Discussion continues from Nevada politicians for the concept of extending the Interstate 11 corridor beyond Las Vegas, and to at least Reno.
-Benefits to improved freight travel and trade with Mexico are cited as potential benefits.
+Discussion continues from Nevada politicians for the concept of extending the Interstate 11 corridor beyond Las Vegas to at least Reno or Fallon.
+Improved freight travel and trade with Mexico are cited as potential benefits of the extension.

 North End – Henderson, NV